Wyoming plays Sam Houston on 4-game win streak - WTOP News

 Huntsville, Texas; Wednesday, 7:30 p.m.
 EST

-BOTTOM LINE: Wyoming seeks to keep its four-game win streak intact when the Cowboys take on Sam Houston.
+BOTTOM LINE: Wyoming will look to keep its four-game win streak intact when the Cowboys take on Sam Houston.

-Sam Houston went 9-4 at home a season ago while going 13-19 overall.
-The Bearkats averaged 75.3 points per game while allowing opponents to score 76.0 last season.
+Wyoming went 5-16 in MWC action and 3-10 on the road last season.
+The Cowboys averaged 67.2 points per game while allowing opponents to score 71.2 last season.

-Wyoming finished 12-20 overall with a 3-10 record on the road a season ago.
-The Cowboys shot 43.8% from the field and 34.2% from 3-point range last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.